 Notes

 - I’ve tested this recipe with great northern beans, garbanzo beans, and black beans.
-I prefer to use black beans since the “bean” flavor is more subtle and they produced a creamier texture, but you can really use whatever you happen to have.
+I prefer to use black beans since the “bean” flavor is more subtle and they produce a creamier texture, but you can really use whatever you happen to have.

 - If you use canned beans and there’s salt already added, reduce the salt in this recipe to just a pinch.